2026 Health Insurance Marketplace Open Enrollment FAQ

 Since joining the CCLA team in 2022, Tanja has been an incredible addition to our team in the constantly changing world of access to healthcare.
 Her dedication, expertise, and strong integrity have raised the bar for what it means to advocate for those trying to navigate the often-tricky world of health coverage.
 Tanja has tackled some of the toughest challenges in our field, especially those involving agent and broker fraud and the complexities of Medicaid eligibility during the expansion.
 These are not easy topics to navigate; they demand a deep knowledge of policy, attention to detail, and a heartfelt commitment to clients’ well-being.
 Tanja brings all of this—and so much more—every single day.
 Her clients see her as not just a Navigator, but as a trusted friend and advocate.
 Her colleagues think of her as a go-to resource, a collaborative partner, and a caring presence.
 We all know her work has made a real impact on the lives of many people.
 Tanja, your professionalism, compassion, and tireless commitment to helping your clients embody the spirit of this award.

-We are also proud to share that Natalie Marles was honored as a Health Access Champion, a recognition reserved for those who go above and beyond in their efforts to ensure North Carolinians can access vital healthcare services and coverage.
+Natalie Marles was honored as the Health Access Champion, a recognition reserved for those who go above and beyond in their efforts to ensure North Carolinians can access vital healthcare services and coverage.
 Natalie’s leadership has been critical in supporting our team and driving impact across the region.

 Julieanne Taylor, Interim Director of the Family Support & Health Care Program, said: